ada-zhong/STAT-390-Project/weekly-report/5-12-23-report.md

 #### Plan:
 - We plan to talk to Prof. Shi about the direction of our project, whether that is creating a tool that is beneficial for the stakeholders, making a prediction problem that is relevant to the course, or trying to figure out how to strike a balance of both.
 - We plan to make a submission for the Kaggle problem this week and continue working on making improved submissions.

+After talking to Professor Shi, we have a clearer direction for the project.
+We will be focusing on the "Shiny" app that will be useful for the stakeholders, where we will be focusing on interactive visualizations.